JOAN MIRO "QUELQUES FLEURS #32: VOLBOUDT", 1964

 Miró developed a unique visual language by combining abstract elements, specific colors, and reoccurring motifs.
-His best known period of work began in the early 1960s where he began receiving many public work commissions.
+His best-known period of work began in the early 1960s when he began receiving many public work commissions.
 His works are noted for their freshness, body language, and deep meanings.
 He is an important bridge between Surrealism and abstraction.

 This print is a paradigm of his work and artistic expression.
 It is from the “Quelques Fleurs” portfolio.
 The prints in this portfolio were based on watercolors from his book “Je Travaille Comme un Jardiner” (“I Work Like a Gardener”) that were reproduced by Miró as an edition of prints.
 Each print in this portfolio was dedicated to one of his friends.

-This particular work (#32) is dedicated to the French art critic Pierre Volboudt.
-In addition to authoring several books and articles focused on abstract painters and sculptures, Volboudt was married to the Chilean artist Marta Colvin.
+This particular work (#32) is dedicated to the French art critic Pierre Volboudt, who authored several books and articles with a focus on abstract painters and sculptures.
+Volboudt was married to the Chilean artist Marta Colvin.